-Take A Bow Lyrics & Video
+Take A Bow lyrics

-Corrupt, you corrupt,
+Corrupt, you corrupt

-Bring corruption to all that you touch.
+And bring corruption to all that you touch

-Hold, you’ll behold,
+Hold, you'll behold

-And Spell, cast a spell,
+And spell, cast a spell

-And risk, you will risk,
+And risk, you will risk

-You will risk all their lives and their souls.
+You will risk all their lives and their souls

-And burn, you will burn,
+And burn, you will burn

-You will burn in hell, yeah you’ll burn in hell.
+You will burn in Hell, yeah, you'll burn in Hell

-Our freedom is consuming itself,
+Ooh, our freedom is consuming itself

-What we will become is contrary to what we want
+Is contrary to what we want

-Take a bow.
+Take a bow

-Death, you bring death and destruction to all that you touch.
+And destruction to all that you touch

 Pay, you must pay